First Run Features

 First Run Features is an independent film distribution company based in New York City.

 History

 First Run was founded in 1979 by a group of filmmakers in order to advance the distribution of independent film.
+The group included Barry Alexander Brown (The War At Home, Maxi Cohen (Joe & Maxi), John Hanson and Rob Nilsson (Northern Lights) and Deborah Shaffer and Stewart Bird (The Wobblies).
 In the 1980s, the company focused on more mainstream documentaries and started distributing films on video.

 It is one of America's largest independent distributors of documentaries and art films, releasing 12 to 15 films a year in theaters nationwide and 40 to 60 titles on DVD and VOD annually.
 First Run distributes a large number of documentaries and foreign films, including many films about LGBT issues, Jewish experience, and political and human rights issues.